game-ci/steam-deploy/README.md

 The multi-factor authentication code from steam guard, that is emailed when attempting to sign in.

+There is a [3 step process](https://github.com/game-ci/steam-deploy/issues/4#issuecomment-751325644) required to get MFA to work, which is a bit involved.
+1. Build 1...
+Run a build which attempts to use steam-upload... it will fail, but will send you a steam guard email.
+2. Build 2...
+Set up artifacts to download steam ID files.
+Enter steam guard email MFA using mfaCode.
+3. Build 3 onwards...
+Ensure you restore steam ID files every build.
+MFA is then no longer required.

 #### appId

 The identifier of your app on steam.
 You can find it on your [dashboard](https://partner.steamgames.com/dashboard).